Jeppefs/AnotherPyplotLatexifier/README.md

 2. Load the package <br />
 To load the package, write: <br /> from Latexifier import LatexifierFunctions <br />
-You can handedly import the package as LF for example for nicer access.
+You can handely import the package as LF for example for nicer access.

 3. Measure you latex document <br />
 Measure the width of the figure in the lated document and other changes you want to make to the plot, and note them down.